datacarpentry/spreadsheets-socialsci/episodes/01-format-data.md

 Put these principles in to practice today during the exercises.

-### Structuring data in spreadsheets
+### Tidy data in spreadsheets

-The cardinal rules of using spreadsheet programs for data:
+The tidy data principles when structuring data in spreadsheets are:

 1. Put all your variables in columns - the thing you're measuring, like 'weight' or 'temperature'.